teleivo/dot/README.md

 `dotx lsp` starts a Language Server Protocol server for DOT files, providing diagnostics as you type.

-### LSP Limitations

-The server only supports UTF-8 position encoding.
-According to the LSP specification, servers must support UTF-16 as the default encoding.
-However, `dotx lsp` always uses UTF-8 regardless of what the client offers.
-This works correctly with clients that support UTF-8 (such as Neovim) but may cause incorrect character positions with clients that only support UTF-16, particularly when editing strings containing multi-byte characters like emojis or non-ASCII text.

 ## Formatter

 Format your DOT files with `dotx fmt`. `dotx fmt` is inspired by